Investors ramp up pressure on Big Oil firms to set 2030 climate targets

 Shell said it believed its targets are aligned with the U.N. climate targets.

 "Follow This has consistently proposed shareholder resolutions that are simplistic, unrealistic and against the best interests of Shell.
-We remain committed to constructive engagement with our investors," a Shell spokesperson said in a statement.
+We remain committed to constructive engagement with our investors," a Shell spokesperson said.

 The group of investors co-filing the resolutions includes Edmond de Rothschild Asset Management, Degroof Petercam Asset Management and Achmea Asset Management.
 Follow This did not provide the names of the other backers.